Polycarp: Link to the Apostles and Jesus

 Ignatius addressed a letter to Polycarp and mentions him in his letters to the Ephesians and to the Magnesians.
 Polycarp's epistle to the Philippians gives us some insights to the early usage of early Christian texts from the quotes used within his letter.
 Irenaeus regarded the memory of Polycarp as a link to the apostolic past.
 In his letter to Florinus, a fellow student of Polycarp, Irenaeus relates how and when he became a Christian:

 I could tell you the place where the blessed Polycarp sat to preach the Word of God.
 It is yet present to my mind with what gravity he everywhere came in and went out; what was the sanctity of his deportment, the majesty of his countenance; and what were his holy exhortations to the people.
 I seem to hear him now relate how he conversed with John and many others who had seen Jesus Christ, the words he had heard from their mouths.

 In particular, Irenaeus had heard the account of Polycarp's discussion with John and with others who had seen Jesus.
 Irenaeus reports that Polycarp was converted to Christianity by apostles, was consecrated a presbyter, and communicated with many who had seen Jesus.
 He writes that he had had the good fortune, when young, to know Polycarp, who was then far advanced in years.

+New Testament

+Polycarp demonstrates familiarity with the First Epistle of John and possibly the Second Epistle of John.